Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Current status and benchmark choice

 Neutrino experiments like LSND\,\cite{LSND:1997vqj,LSND:2001aii,Foroughi-Abari:2020gju} and MicroBOONE\,\cite{MicroBooNE:2021usw} also probe regions of the dark Higgs boson parameter space.
 Excluded regions from these experiments are included in the {\it gray} region of Fig.\,\ref{fig:benchmarks_BtoKphi}.
 The proposed DUNE\,\cite{Berryman:2019dme} experiment is expected to improve the sensitivity to lower mixing angles for masses of $\phi$ below $\sim 400$\,MeV, \textit{i.e.}, where $\phi$ can be produced from kaon decays.

 Searches for new physics via displaced vertices at the various collider experiments, like L3 at LEP\,\cite{L3:1996ome,Ferber:2023iso}, LHCb\,\cite{LHCb:2015nkv,LHCb:2016awg} and CMS\,\cite{Evans:2020aqs} at the LHC, BaBar\,\cite{BaBar:2015jvu}, and Belle-II\,\cite{Belle-II:2023ueh, Kachanovich:2020yhi}, can probe $\phi$ masses up to 4.5\,GeV, produced from the process $B\rightarrow X_s\phi$.
+For example, Ref.\,\cite{Evans:2020aqs} projects that, at the HL-LHC, one could probe mixing angles down to the $10^{-4}-10^{-5}$ range for $m_\phi$ between 0.3 and 4.5\,GeV utilizing the CMS L1 track trigger.
 The bound from LHCb at the LHC has been reinterpreted and projected for the HL-LHC in Refs.\,\cite{Gligorov:2017nwh,Craik:2022riw}.
-While the projected limit in Ref.\,\cite{Gligorov:2017nwh} assumes a constant scale factor to project the present LHCb limits, Ref.\,\cite{Craik:2022riw} improves the projection by taking into account the strong lifetime dependence of the LHCb limits and including the hadronic decay modes to pions and kaons\,\footnote{The reason a constant scale factor for increased luminosity cannot provide a reliable projected sensitivity is due to two key factors: (a) the increase in center-of-mass energy from 8\,TeV to 14\,TeV, and (b) the relationship between different mixing angles and varying $c\tau$ for different masses of the LLP.
-These factors result in different detection probabilities at the two energy scales.
+While the projected limit in Ref.\,\cite{Gligorov:2017nwh} assumes a constant scale factor to project the present LHCb limits, Ref.\,\cite{Craik:2022riw} improves the projection by taking into account the strong lifetime dependence of the LHCb limits and including the hadronic decay modes to pions and kaons\,\footnote{The reason why a constant scale factor for increased luminosity cannot give a reliable projected sensitivity is based on two factors: (a) the increase in the center of mass energy from 8\,TeV to 14\,TeV, and (b) different mixing angle corresponds to different c$\tau$ for varying mass of the LLP, making the detection probability different for the two different energy scales.
 The projected limit can become stronger or weaker for different masses than that predicted in Ref.\,\cite{Gligorov:2017nwh}.}.
 Here, we consider the projected limits given for the muon and hadronic final states in the theory paper, Ref.\,\cite{Craik:2022riw}.
 Being closer to the IP, the collider experiments are sensitive to relatively larger values of mixing angles.
 For probing smaller values of mixing angles, where $\phi$ is highly displaced and decays outside the main collider detectors, dedicated LLP detectors, like FASER2 at FPF, MATHUSLA, and CODEX-b, have been proposed.
-The FASER detector is already collecting data at the ongoing Run-3 of LHC.
+The FASER detector is already collecting data at the ongoing Run-3 of the LHC.

 With this vast program of searches for dark Higgs boson, we choose seven benchmark points to explore the sensitivity of the future electron-positron colliders.
 They are described in Table\,\ref{tab:bpchoice_a} along with the dominant decay modes of the dark scalar and the existing approved or proposed experiments that are sensitive to them.
 The benchmark points are also marked in Fig.\,\ref{fig:benchmarks_BtoKphi} with {\it red stars}.